 The project will implement an Automatic Train Control system using modern, radio-based, high-capacity Communications-Based Train Control technology on all three line-groups of the Perth metropolitan railway network.

 The scope of this project includes:

-The project also includes the construction of a purpose-built Rail Operations Centre, a back-up Signalling Equipment Room and an upgrade of the existing Alternate Train Control facility.
+The project also includes the construction of a purpose-built Public Transport Operations Control Centre, a back-up Signalling Equipment Room and an upgrade of the existing Alternate Train Control facility.

 The proponent’s stated benefit–cost ratio is 2.6, with a net present value of $688 million (7% real discount rate).